-Asset- or strengths-based approaches that recognize a student's abilities and knowledge should be prioritized.
-For example, instead of referring to students as underserved or under-resourced, it is more appropriate to emphasize the level of resources in their environment as a result of the underfunding of a system.
-Deficit language should also be avoided and substituted with parallel language when making comparisons across groups (American Psychological Association, 2020).
+Leaders should prioritize asset- or strengths-based approaches that recognize a student's abilities and knowledge.
+Students should not be defined by the challenges they face.
+For example, instead of referring to students as underserved or under-resourced, emphasize the level of resources in their environment as a result of the underfunding of a system.
+Institutions should also reflect on ways staff, administrators, faculty, and systems may intentionally or unintentionally be denying or dismissing student experiences, concerns, and values that are different from those of the dominant culture.
+Deficit framing can result in students being treated like they are inherently flawed or wrong when they merely do not fit socialized norms.